-The six latest acrylic and watercolour paintings on this page are the product of a 7-week art course I took in Florence, Italy this spring.
+Some of the latest acrylic and watercolour paintings on this page are the product of a 7-week art course I took in Florence, Italy last spring.
 I was inspired by the colourful houses, magnificent churches and historic buildings, and the Renaissance masterpieces held within.

 My earlier oils and acrylics depict close-ups of Canadian landscapes, an aqueduct in Southern France, colourful skies and more experimental pieces.
 Click on any of these images to expand it and get a closer look.

 Bruce Wastle, Senior Engineer, was much more than a quickly scrolling name in the credits of a daily show.
 With this series I am paying tribute to my dad, who passed away in 2012.
 During his 35-year career at Crossroads/CTS TV, he worked in many European countries, helping ministries to run their own programming in other languages.